archeofoss/archeofoss/2022/call-for-panels.md

 ### In brief

-- ArcheoFOSS 2022 will be held on 22-24 September 2022 in Sapienza University in Rome
+- ArcheoFOSS 2022 will be held on 22-24 September 2022 at Sapienza University of Rome
 - An online channel will be available both for papers and audience
 - Panel proposals are now being accepted
 - Panel proposals must be submitted before March 31 2022.